Anne-Marie Bănuță

-Anne-Marie Bănuță (born 16 November 1991) is a Romanian-French women's football forward who plays for Nantes in the Division 2 Féminine.
+Anne-Marie Bănuță (born 16 November 1991) is a footballer who plays as a forward for Seconde Ligue club Rodez.
+Born in France, she represents Romania at international level.

 Career

 She previously played for Toulouse and Saint-Étienne.

 She chose to play for the Romanian national team, and made her debut on 31 March 2012 scoring two goals against Kazakhstan.

 Personal life

 Her brother Alexandru Bănuță is also a football player.
 Their father George Bănuță who emigrated to France, the same.
+She acquired French nationality on 21 September 2001, through the collective effect of her father's naturalization.